To Wipe or to Wash? A Toilet Paper Slap!

 The last two months were not easy for none of us.
 Our nerves are on edge.
 We isolated ourselves with a hope to be more helpful to those who need immediate care.

-The story of toilet paper started in China.
+The history of toilet paper started in China.
 Well, as Trump would infamously claim, this paper is Chinese.
-Back in the 8th Century b.c, some Arab travelers, known as merchants, have noted “a strange cleaning behavior of locals” in their travel diaries.
+Back in the 8th Century b.c, some Arab travellers, known as merchants, have noted “a strange cleaning behaviour of locals” in their travel diaries.

 In 1890, the Scott brothers took this paper business to its next milestone by introducing a more affordable version.
 They have created the roll itself.
 Today the Scotts brand is famous among the others.
 Meanwhile, one year of wiping for each consumer means 250+ trees that were cut to produce these rolls.

 To be or not to be?